American Multiple Industries

 American Multiple Industries, doing business as Mystique, was a company that produced a line of pornographic video games for the Atari 2600 called Mystique Presents Swedish Erotica, which included the games Beat 'Em & Eat 'Em, Bachelor Party and Custer's Revenge.
-It was one of several video game companies that tried to use sex to sell its games.
+It was one of several video game companies that tried to use sexual content to sell its games.

 History

-The brand name Swedish Erotica was licensed from a series of pornographic films by Caballero Control Corporation, although they were programmed in the United States, and manufactured in Hong Kong.
+The brand name Swedish Erotica was licensed from a series of pornographic films by Caballero Control Corporation, although they were programmed in the U.S., manufactured in Hong Kong, and unrelated to Sweden.
+All Swedish Erotica games were developed by Joel H. Martin.

-"I just don't believe adults want to shoot down rocket ships", AMI's president Stuart Kesten said.
-According to industry watchers and critics, AMI's game designs were generally simple, with crude graphics and unexceptional gameplay, most resembling already-existing non-pornographic games that were successful in their initial form.
+"I just don't believe adults want to shoot down rocket ships", AMI president Stuart Kesten said.
+According to industry watchers and critics, AMI's game designs were generally simple, with crude graphics typical for the time and unexceptional gameplay, most resembling already-existing non-pornographic games that were successful in their initial form.